K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 <br>

 ### <div id='2.6.3'/>2.6.3.
-PaaS-TA AP Installation Shell Scripts
+K-PaaS AP Installation Shell Scripts
-The paasta-deployment.yml file is a Manifest file that deploys PaaS-TA AP, which provides installation definitions for PaaS-TA AP VMs.
+The ap-deployment.yml file is a Manifest file that deploys K-PaaS AP, which provides installation definitions for K-PaaS AP VMs.
-When redistributing installed PaaS-TA AP, if AZs (zone) of the singleton-blobstore and database changes, all organization (ORG), space (SPACE), and app (APP) information gets deleted.
+When redistributing installed K-PaaS AP, if AZs (zone) of the singleton-blobstore and database changes, all organization (ORG), space (SPACE), and app (APP) information gets deleted.

-**※ Use BOSH deploy as a Command to install PaaS-TA AP.
+**※ Use BOSH deploy as a Command to install K-PaaS AP.
 (Options vary by IaaS environment)**

-Example of PaaS-TA AP deployment BOSH command
+Example of K-PaaS AP deployment BOSH command
 ```
-$ bosh -e ${BOSH_ENVIRONMENT} -d paasta deploy paasta-deployment.yml
+$ bosh -e ${BOSH_ENVIRONMENT} -d ap deploy ap-deployment.yml
 ```

-Installation options must be added when deploying PaaS-TA AP.
+Installation options must be added when deploying K-PaaS AP.
 The description of the installation options are as follows.

 <table>
 <tr>